huanlui/data-product-design/README.md

 Si lo hacemos en inglés no vamos a tener mejor nota que si es en español.
 Si hay errores en inglés, no pasa nada.
 PEro recomendado en inglés para que sea más público.
 Necesario que haya un red

+#### Evaluation criteria (seis puntos, cada uno cuenta 1/6)

+* Clarity in the document, easiness to replicate work
+* Complexity ( In the data and the analysis methodologies.
+More complex is better)
+* Clarity and correctness of source code
+* Relevance and fit-to-purpose of the chosen analytical methods
+* Relevance and fit-to-purpose of the chosen technologies
+* UX and usability of the frontend